ssashir06/vmx-service/vmx service release/Readme.txt

    VMXNAME is a name of the service, like /^[a-zA-Z0-9_-]+$/.
    VMXFILE is a fullpath of the vmx file to run, like "C:\Path\To\VMX.vmx".
 B. Run "install.bat" as a administrator.
-   The message "The Commit phase completed successfully." means succeess.
+   The message "The Commit phase completed successfully." means success.
    The message "The Rollback phase completed successfully." means failure.
 C. Restart your computer.
 D. Done.